-Join Healing Transitions on March 28th as we kick off a brand new art event in Raleigh!
-The Art of Recovery is a free, two-part event featuring artwork from local artists who are in recovery or have been impacted by addiction.
+Join Healing Transitions as we kick off a brand new art event in Raleigh on October 16th at our Men’s Campus (1251 Goode St.), and celebrate our 20th year of service to the community!
+Art of Recovery is a free event featuring artwork from local artists who are in recovery or have been impacted by addiction.
 This powerful event will leave you with a new perspective on addiction and recovery.

 About Healing Transitions

-Healing Transitions is a 501(c)(3) non-profit organization that provides free, life-saving recovery services to more than 300 homeless, uninsured and underserved individuals in Wake County every day.
-Their innovative, peer-run program is always open to those who need assistance, and they never turn anyone anyway.
+Healing Transitions is a 501(c)(3) non-profit organization that provides free, life-saving recovery services to more than 300 homeless, uninsured, and underserved individuals in Wake County every day.
+Their innovative, peer-run program is always open to those who need assistance, and they never turn anyone away.
 For more information, visit our homepage.